trulabs/labs-truphone-cascades-test/README.md

     cli-setting retry-interval 1000
     # Give the application 60 seconds to retry
     cli-setting retry-max-intervals 60

+You can remove settings and leave them at their default value by not specifying a value, i.e.

+    # Disable retries
+    cli-setting retry

 If the cli-setting command is sent to the device, it will return an error.